Updated on the 23rd September 2020

 - Self-regulation – they have the ability to regulate their own behaviour and emotions, without intervention from anyone else

-- Internal motivation – people who engage in behaviour from their own will power, because it is satisfying to them as an individual
+- Internal motivation – people who engage in behaviour from their own will power, because it’s satisfying to them as an individual

 - Empathy – a person who has the ability to understand and share the feelings of another

-- Social skills – someone with good social skills can are good at communicating and interacting with others
+- Social skills – someone with good social skills are competent at communicating and interacting with others

 Researchers found that emotional intelligence training boosted employee productivity and resulted in better evaluations from management.
-It’s extremely important in your business and workplace – here’s why.
+The importance of emotional intelligence in the workplace is significant – here’s why.

-This next characteristic is an important one, which makes people capable of expressing themselves both openly and tactfully.
+This importance of this characteristic at work centres on your capacity to express yourself both openly and tactfully.
 Someone who doesn’t have great self-regulation skills may be prone to sudden emotional outbursts, which is not a promising characteristic to bring into a working environment.
-Employees with a high EI are also more likely to listen, reflect and respond to constructive criticism.
+A worker high in emotional intelligence is also more likely to listen, reflect and respond to constructive criticism.

 Empathy is the ability to understand how another person feels and experiences the world, especially when that perspective is very different from their own.
 Empathic employees are great in the workplace, as other workers are more likely to follow somebody who shows genuine empathy towards them.